Sanjana013/sustainable-energy-dashboard/README.md

 Smart Energy Dashboard

 A responsive AI-powered dashboard that simulates, predicts, and analyzes smart household energy consumption in real-time using clean energy data.
-Built with ❤️ using React, Node.js, Express, and Python.
+Built using React, Node.js, Express, and Python.

 ---